Each year Image X Institute offers a Summer Research Program, running across January and February.

 The impact of low dose CT on CT ventilation image quality in the context of lung cancer screening programs

-Supervisors: Prof Paul Keall, Dr Hunor Kertesz, Jeremy Lim
+Supervisors: Prof Paul Keall, Jeremy Lim

 Project description: